Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: A Benchmark Evaluation of XAI Counterfactual Algorithms

 \item \textbf{L$_2$-Norm.} Measures the square root of the sum of the squared vector values between a data instance $x$ and the counterfactual candidate $x'$.

-\item \textbf{Inverse of Median Absolute Derivation (IMAD).} Given a Consists of the $L_p$-norm normalized by the inverse of the median absolute deviation of feature $j$ over the dataset is one of the best performing distance functions because it ensures the sparsity of the counterfactual candidates.
-In this work, we used the IMAD function as a normalisation factor for the L$_1$-norm (Equation~\ref{eq:mad}).
+\item \textbf{Inverse of Median Absolute Derivation (IMAD).} Given a Consists of the $L_p$-norm normalized by the inverse of the median absolute deviation of feature $j$ over the dataset is one of the best-performing distance functions because it ensures the sparsity of the counterfactual candidates.
+This work used the IMAD function as a normalization factor for the L$_1$-norm (Equation~\ref{eq:mad}).

+The median absolute deviation is calculated as the median of the absolute deviations from the median of the feature values.
+By normalizing each feature difference by its median absolute deviation, the IMAD function accounts for the variability in each feature, promoting sparsity in the generated counterfactuals.
+This normalization helps identify the most significant changes needed to create a counterfactual, ensuring that only a few features are altered significantly.

 \item \textbf{Mahalanobis Distance (MD).} Given a data instance array $x$ and a counterfactual candidate array $x'$, their Mahalanobis distance is defined by